BoudewijnPopkema/PomoChallengeCounter/docs/technical-specifications.md

 - Can be Unicode, shortcode, or custom format

 **Goal Calculation:**
-- Count goal emojis from user's messages in the previous week
+- Count goal emojis from user's messages throughout any week
-- Sum the point values of all goal emojis
+- Sum the GoalPoints from MessageLogs for user/week to get weekly goal
-- Result becomes user's goal for current week
+- No special message tracking needed - just query and sum when needed

 **Example Goal Emojis:**
 - 🎯 (target) or `:dart:` = 10 points